HOME COURT - REOPENING PLAN

 - Drinking fountains will only be allowed to be used as water bottle filling stations.

 - Programs will be staggered to provide ample time for thorough cleaning of the facility between each session.
-The facility and restrooms will be cleaned throughout the day.
+The facility will be cleaned throughout the day.